JeremiahKaren/35percent.github.io/boxpark.md

         <textarea name="message" id="message" cols="55" rows="10">Dear Southwark Planning,
 Whilst this proposal is an attempt at mitigation against the detrimental impact of the redevelopment of the Elephant and Castle shopping centre on local independent traders, it requires amendment if it is to benefit the number of traders who need help.

-I therefore support the comments and suggestions made by the Elephant Traders Association and Latin Elephant for improvements to the applicant's proposals, and ask that before any planning permission is granted that the size of the facility be increased to accommodate all the displaced independent traders who require new premises.
+I therefore support the comments and suggestions made by the Elephant Traders Association and Latin Elephant for improvements to the applicant's proposals, and ask that before any planning permission is granted the size of the facility be increased to accommodate all the displaced independent traders who require new premises.

 In addition, the following should first be agreed with the traders before the application is approved;
 -	the rents and service charge levels